Overview of the previous 2022–2024 Sustainability Plan

 This new plan continues the three ambitions—environmental, social, and governance—of the previous plan.
 It follows the strategic lines.
 At the same time, it updates, strengthens, and defines other aspects.
 It places particular emphasis on the social ambition.

 • Environmental ambition: Our focus remains on supporting our customers in the energy transition.
-This covers the fields of sustainable mobility and energy-efficient homes.
-We provide tailored solutions that combine preferential financing with personalised guidance.
-We also continue to work on decarbonising our own operations through initiatives related to cards.
-These include digitisation, recycling, or innovation in more sustainable materials.
-We reduce our Scope 1 carbon footprint.
-We place particular focus on further updating the commercial vehicle fleet to more efficient models.
-For Scope 2, we focus on reducing the footprint of our value chain (suppliers) and that associated with corporate travel.
+This covers the fields of sustainable mobility and energy-efficient homes, through tailored solutions that combine preferential financing with personalised guidance.
+We remain committed to decarbonising our operations.
+For card-related activities, we promote digital-first options to reduce physical card use.
+We also innovate with sustainable materials and improve recycling processes.
+Finally, we aim to further reduce our environmental footprint: Scope 1: by transitioning our entire commercial fleet to more efficient models.
+Scope 3: by cutting emissions across our value chain and in corporate travel.

 • Social ambition: Financial and social inclusion remains a priority.
 Initiatives such as the Braille card or POS terminals for visually impaired people are clear examples carried out in this area.
 To this, we add two new lines of action.
 On the one hand, we foster employability and entrepreneurship through financial products such as loans for vocational training and university studies.
 On the other hand, we respond to increasing longevity with financial solutions and products aimed at the senior population.
 These are designed to help people prepare for this stage of life.